useraid/BashScripts/README.md

 **Note** - Use `cd` to move into DEBAIN directory if you want to change the default maintainer and package description.

-### Scripts I am working on
+## Scripts I am working on

--The in-progress scripts will be added here-
+Check out [AutomatedMediaSrv](https://github.com/useraid/AutomatedMediaSrv) Project.
+It is essentially a script to create a self hosted media server based on docker containers.